Parkway Central Library: Business Resource and Innovation Center

 On April 12, 2019, the Business Resource and Innovation Center which opened in 2016 was moved to the newly renovated space on the ground floor of Parkway Central Library.
 The Business Resource and Innovation Center focuses on helping people find new employment opportunities, helping small business growth and assistance in grant finding for non-profit organizations including prospect research.

 The center also offers assistance in intellectual property protection and is one of three locations in Pennsylvania to be designated by the United States Patent and Trademark Office as a Patent & Trademark Resource Center.

 Marie and Joseph Field Teen Center

 Also located on the ground floor is the 4000-square-foot Marie and Joseph Field Teen Center which is designed as a teen oriented activity center where young adults can form study groups and have access to young adult non-fiction and fiction.

-The Robert and Eileen Kennedy Heim Center for Cultural and Civic Engagement
+Robert and Eileen Kennedy Heim Center for Cultural and Civic Engagement

 The Robert and Eileen Kennedy Heim Center for Cultural and Civic Engagement, located on the first floor directly above Business Resource and Innovation Center, is designed as a center for "engagement and interaction, intellectual discourse, and grassroots problem solving".